 Medicaid Planning for Single Individuals

-If you’re caring for a loved one who is needing nursing care, there are certain strategies available to protect resources and qualify for Medicaid.
-A Certified Elder Law Attorney can help a family protect over half of a single Medicaid applicant’s assets through specialized planning.
+If you are caring for a loved one who needs nursing home care, there are certain strategies available to protect resources and qualify for Medicaid assistance.
+Certified Elder Law Attorney Christopher J. Berry can help a family protect over half of a single Medicaid applicant’s assets through specialized planning.
+Contact us today to discuss your particular situation.